Augmented LRFS-based Filter: Holistic Tracking of Group Objects: Augmented LRFS-based Filter for GOT Problem

-In this section, after presenting the specific expression of $f_{k|k-1}(\mathsf{X}_{k}|\mathsf{X})$ and $g_k(Z_{k}|\mathsf{X}_{k})$ in (\ref{bay1})-(\ref{bay2}), a feasible solution to the above multi-target Bayes filter will be provided, which achieves the objectives of this paper.
+In this section, after presenting the specific expression of $f_{k|k-1}(\mathsf{X}_{k}|\mathsf{X})$ and $g_k(Z_{k}|\mathsf{X}_{k})$ in (\ref{bay1})-(\ref{bay2}), a feasible solution to the above multi-object Bayes filter will be provided, which achieves the objectives of this paper.